Oxore/m68k-disasm/Readme.md

 - It generates GNU AS compatible listing, that may be translated back to machine code using `m68k-none-elf-as` in the way that it matches original binary file, no matter what.
-- It generates labels (marks) for all jump instructions (JSR, JMP, BRA, Bcc and DBcc) if jump location is inside the code being disassembled.
-This feature can be enabled with `-fmarks`, `-frel-marks` and `-fabs-marks` options, all at once.
-It also generates marks for some data accessing instructions (namely:
+- It generates labels for all jump instructions (JSR, JMP, BRA, Bcc and DBcc) if jump location is inside the code being disassembled.
+This feature can be enabled with `-flabels`, `-frel-labels` and `-fabs-labels` options, all at once.
+It also generates labels for some data accessing instructions (namely:
   NBCD, PEA, LEA, CMP, SUB, ADD, MOVEM and MOVE) and this behavior enabled with the same options as per jump instructions.
 It is possible to implement this for all of the rest instructions, but it just has to be done if someone needs